isomorphic-software/smartclient-docs/classes/Authentication.md

 ### Description
 The Authentication or [Auth](../reference.md#class-auth) class represents a convenient, standard place to keep information about the currently logged in user and their assigned user roles.

-The intended usage is that a server authentication system would require the user to log in, then provide data about the currently logged in user via [Authentication.setCurrentUser](#classmethod-authenticationsetcurrentuser) and [Authentication.setRoles](#classmethod-authenticationsetroles).
+The intended usage is that a server authentication system would require the user to log in, then provide data about the currently logged in user via [Auth.setCurrentUser()](#classmethod-authenticationsetcurrentuser) and [Authentication.setRoles](#classmethod-authenticationsetroles).
 This data is then available in the [Rule Scope](Canvas.md#attr-canvasrulescope) so that components can use it to enable or disable or hide themselves, via properties such as [FormItem.readOnlyWhen](FormItem.md#attr-formitemreadonlywhen).

 The format for user records is not explicitly defined or restricted by the Authentication subsystem but we recommend using the format described by [Authentication.getUserSchema](#classmethod-authenticationgetuserschema).
 Having a standardized user record allows application designers to rely on a well-known set of field names at design time, and then at deployment time when a particular authentication system is chosen, the deployer can simply fill in the standardized user record from the data that the chosen authentication system returns.
 This also allows authentication systems to be swapped out in the future without the need to change application code.